Mettlesome-Mules/Dapper-Dingos/README.md

 #DD                                           #DD

 First off - know that we used a MEAN js yeoman scaffold.
 This is why there are so many directories/files.

-Directories/files with significant changes:
+Directories/files with significant changes (probably not all inclusive but it should get you started):

-  config/express.js - this is where socket.io connections are made with the server instance
+ - config/express.js - this is where socket.io connections are made with the server instance

+ - config/development.js - this is where the mongolab database url is tied in to the server

+ - public/modules/controllers/(chat & main) - this is where the chat controller lies

+ - public/modules/views - has html for page/chat